wilsonespina/PORTFOLIO_WDI_GROUP_PROJECT/README.md

 > Figure 9 - Ticketmaster API JSON data

 ## MY RESPONSIBILITIES
-As this was a group project,
+This being a group project, we split up the tasks and listed them out on our Trello board.
+Each of us had invidual responsibilities and some of mine are listed below:

 ### Google Maps
-One of my tasks was to set up the

-pointer and lat / lng values

-Custom directive
+One of my tasks was to integrate the Google Maps API so it would display the gig locations for individual events.
+This was done my making a `Custom Directive` which AngularJS allows you to do.
+Once set up, the directive can be called within the `views` files.
+The code below shows where the `latitude` and `longitude` figures are injected into the constructor function at the bottom.
+The reason for the 1000ms `$timeout` is to accomodate for asynchronous way that JavaScript works.
+Without this `$timeout`, the browser would try to render the map before it receives data and it would just display an error.

 ```js
 function googleMap($window, $timeout) {